mpaland/avl_array/readme.md

 **avl_array** is a templated C++ (STL map like) container class that stores key-value data organzied as AVL-tree in a **fixed size** array.

 Motivation of this container is to insert, update, delete and find random key-value elements in *static allocated* memory with highest performance and in a minimum of time.
+It might also be the base class for an associative array container.

 ## Highligths and design goals
 - `std::map` like templated container class with increment iterator support